dumbgoblin/revolt.ts/README.md

 # revolt.ts
-an app for the revolt.chat's api blessed be the almighty moz docs!
+an app for revolt.chat's api
+blessed be the almighty moz docs!